pchawin40/AirBnB/README.md

 Redux also allows for a lot of extendibility if new features are to be implemented (additional feature wish-list discussed in [conclusion](#conclusion-and-next-steps)).

 ## Backend Overview
-AirBnB uses an Express server with SQLite and PostgreSQL as the database.
-Compared to the frontend, the backend of AirBnB is fairly simple, with the server sending the front end to the client, receiving requests, and sending data to the frontend.
+ExperStays uses an Express server with SQLite and PostgreSQL as the database.
+Compared to the frontend, the backend of ExperStays is fairly simple, with the server sending the front end to the client, receiving requests, and sending data to the frontend.
 Below are the backend technologies used with some notes regarding their implementation.

 ### Backend Technologies Used
 #### ExpressJS
-[Express](https://expressjs.com/) was the natural choice for AirBnB's server-side framework.
-The minimalism of Express lent itself to the very light-weight responsibilities of AirBnB's server.
+[Express](https://expressjs.com/) was the natural choice for ExperStays's server-side framework.
+The minimalism of Express lent itself to the very light-weight responsibilities of ExperStays's server.
 The server is just a couple of routes and a connection to the database, with a few utilities to facilitate this.

 ## Conclusion and Next Steps
-AirBnB Clone was fun to build.
-It opened my eyes to see the many functionalities that goes on with the actual AirBnB website.
+ExperStays Clone was fun to build.
+It opened my eyes to see the many functionalities that goes on with the actual ExperStays website.
 It made me appreciate the efforts that went into building the popular modern app of today.

 This also marks the first time that I've built a fullstack app solo, and my first project of significant scope where I originated the idea and brought it into existence.
-AirBnB has been an incredibly rewarding to create.
+ExperStays has been an incredibly rewarding to create.

-While making AirBnB, I got to play with a whole bunch of new technologies and get better at programming even more.
+While making ExperStays, I got to play with a whole bunch of new technologies and get better at programming even more.
 At the beginning of the project, I'd only learned React 2 weeks previously, and Redux 1 week before.
 I've come out of it stronger with both, and eager to continue getting better with React and creating cool stuff with the many amazing libraries and technologies of the React ecosystem.